MicrosoftDocs/architecture-center/docs/networking/guide/ipv6-architecture-content.md

 - [Azure Virtual Network](/azure/virtual-network/virtual-networks-overview) is the fundamental building block for private networks in Azure.
 Virtual Network enables many Azure resources, such as Azure VMs, to securely communicate with each other, cross-premises networks, and the internet.

 - A [virtual network interface](/azure/virtual-network/virtual-network-network-interface) is required for VM communication.
-You can set up VMs and other resources to have multiple network interfaces, which enables you to create dual-stack (IPv4 and IPv6) configurations.
+You can set up VMs and other resources to have multiple network interfaces, which allows you to create dual-stack (IPv4 and IPv6) configurations.

 - [A public IP address](/azure/virtual-network/ip-services/public-ip-addresses) is used for inbound IPv4 and IPv6 connectivity to Azure resources.